scour/feedjira-podcast/README.md

 #### Parsing

 During parsing, some aspects of the original feed will not be maintained in such a way that a functionally identical feed could be generated from the result.
 For example. `CDATA` declarations in XML elements are lost, as the parser converts them (correctly) to strings.
 If the resulting data is being used to generate feeds, wrapping values in CDATA would be the responsibility of the whatever is constructing the feed, based on the values of the strings.
+Similarly, Apple expects iTunes category tag values to include encoded ampersands, eg `TV &amp; Film`.
+Parsing the feed will decode those values (to `TV & Film`), so they would have to be re-encoded before being used somewhere that iTunes would be reading from.

 ### More Information